galElmalah/personal-blog/content/posts/the-five-dysfunction-of-a-team/index.md

 In conclusion, "The Five Dysfunctions of a Team" is written in an engaging way that keeps you hooked and effectively delivers the author's message.

 The author did a great job emphasizing the importance of vulnerability-based trust, effective conflict, achieving commitment, holding team members accountable, and focusing on results.
-I think it also acts as a reminder that team management is not only removing obstacles and getting work done and if you want to truly create an effective team for the long run you need to foster a culture where people feel safe to be vulnerable, communicate clearly and are committed to the wider goal
+I think it also acts as a reminder that team management is not only removing obstacles and getting work done and if you want to truly create an effective team for the long run you need to foster a culture where people feel safe to be vulnerable, communicate clearly and are committed to the wider goal.

 Throughout the book the author help guide leaders in their role in each of these dysfunctions and how you can work towards mitigating them.